avthars/Bloom/README.md

 # Bloom
-COS 333 Project by Avthar Sewrathan, Hilal Ahmad, Shefali Nayak and Sarah Varghese Bloom is a mobile app that helps people build the habit of focus through social accountability.
+COS 333 Project by Avthar Sewrathan, Hilal Ahmad, Shefali Nayak and Sarah Varghese at Princeton University Fall 2017

+Bloom is a mobile app that helps people build the habit of focus through social accountability.

 ## Tech Stack: